Jaffna University Helidrop: Peace by any means

 The incident that marked the turning point of Indo-LTTE relationship occurred in early October.
-On 4 October 1987, the Sri Lankan Navy captured an LTTE boat off Point Pedro with seventeen Tigers, including some high-profile leaders of the movement, on board.
-The Colombo govt alleged the boat was involved in smuggling arms across the Palk Straits and on the grounds denied immunity to these captured Tiger rebels.
-The LTTE denied this claiming the rebels movement were in accordance with the truce, being in the process of transferring documents for shifting the Tigers Headquarters from Madras to Jaffna.
-The Sri Lankan government intended to bring a number of the rebels captured, including Pulendran, Kumarappa and others, to trial in Colombo for allegedly masterminding the massacre of a hundred and fifty civilians.
+On 4 October 1987, the Sri Lankan Navy captured an LTTE Sea Tigers boat off Point Pedro with seventeen Tigers, including some high-profile leaders of the movement, on board.
+The Colombo government alleged the boat was involved in smuggling arms across the Palk Strait and on the grounds denied immunity to these captured Tiger separatists.
+The LTTE denied this claiming the separatist's movement were in accordance with the truce, being in the process of transferring documents for shifting the Tigers Headquarters from Madras to Jaffna.
+The Sri Lankan government intended to bring a number of the separatists captured, including Pulendran, Kumarappa and others, to trial in Colombo for allegedly masterminding the massacre of a hundred and fifty civilians.
 The Tigers, who were at the time still in negotiation with the Indian authorities, appealed for enforcement of protection by the IPKF.
 The rebels were at this time in IPKF custody at Palali Airbase pending transfer to Sri Lankan authorities.
 Although the Indian authorities insist that they had explained the possible repercussions of such an action on the fragile truce and exerted considerable pressure on the Sinhalese authorities to desist from proceeding, ultimately the IPKF withdrew allowing the Sri Lankan forces to proceed with transferring the captured rebels to Colombo.
 The detainees however, attempted mass suicide by swallowing cyanide- a common LTTE practice when faced imminent capture.
 The night of 5 October saw large scale slaughter of Sri Lankan people who had returned to Jaffna, including eight troops of the Sri Lankan Army who were at the time being held hostages by the LTTE.
-These coincided by armed confrontations between the Tiger Cadres and the Indian Troops in and around Jaffna.
+These coincided by armed confrontations between the Tiger cadres and the Indian troops in and around Jaffna.
 On 8 October, the LTTE carried out a number of mortar attacks and ambushes on the IPKF.

 The deterioration of the situation put the Indian government into a position of having to enforce peace in Jaffna by force.
 The Indian government had already been accused of inaction in the face of a failing accord.
 It was declared on 9 October that the IPKF was to launch a terminal campaign against the LTTE.